vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 unchanged; but a t may also be inserted between the nasal and the
 sibilant: thus, tā́n ṣáṭ or tā́nt ṣáṭ; mahā́n sán or mahā́nt sán.

 a\.
-According to most of the grammarians of the Prātiçākhyas (not RPr.), the insertion of the t in such cases is a necessary one.
+According to most of the grammarians of the Prātiśākhyas (not RPr.), the insertion of the t in such cases is a necessary one.
 In the manuscripts it is very frequently made, but not uniformly.
 It is probably a purely phonetic phenomenon, a transition-sound to ease the double change of sonant to surd and nasal to non-nasal utterance—although the not infrequent cases in which final n stands for original nt (as bharan, abharan, agnimān) may have aided to establish it as a rule.
-Its analogy with the conversion of n ç into ñch (203) is palpable.
+Its analogy with the conversion of n ś into ñch (203) is palpable.

 208\.
-Before the surd palatal, lingual, and dental mutes, there is inserted after final n a sibilant of each of those classes respectively, before which the n becomes anusvāra: thus, devāṅç ca, bhavāṅç chidyate, kumārāṅs trīn, abharaṅs tataḥ, dadhaṅç (425 c) carum.
+Before the surd palatal, lingual, and dental mutes, there is inserted after final n a sibilant of each of those classes respectively, before which the n becomes anusvāra: thus, devāṅś ca, bhavāṅś chidyate, kumārāṅs trīn, abharaṅs tataḥ, dadhaṅś (425 c) carum.

 a\.
 This rule, which in the classical language has established itself in the form here given, as a phonetic rule of unvarying application, really